By Reba Roy, Realtor — Corcoran Pacific Properties

 These elements are why market participants are paying attention.

-Property Rights, Precedent, and Civic Responsibility
+Property Rights, Precedent & Civic Responsibility

-• How are investment-backed expectations respected?
+- How are investment-backed expectations respected?

-• How are property tax assessments aligned with restricted use rights?
+- How are property tax assessments aligned with restricted use rights?

-• How are enforcement and administrative costs funded?
+- How are administrative costs funded?

-• What precedent does this set for future land-use decisions?
+- What precedent does this set for future land-use decisions?

 How to Determine If Your Property Is Affected